namtoki/English/stock/pool.md

 - Could you speak a little slowly, please?
 - Could you speak more slowly, please?
 - Could you explain that?
+- It's not your fault.
+- Exactly
+- Absolutely
+- Totally
+- Of course
+- Sure
+- How kind of you.
+- Do you want to get some food first?
+Might as well.
+It's a long play.
+- Shall we try that place?
+Might as well.
+There aren't many restaurants around here.